What is Pletal?

-Cilostazol is a vasodilator that works by relaxing the muscles in your blood vessels to help them dilate (widen).
-Cilostazol dilates arteries that supply blood to your legs.
-Cilostazol also improves circulation by keeping platelets in the blood from sticking together and clotting.
+Pletal is a vasodilator that works by relaxing the muscles in your blood vessels to help them dilate (widen).
+This medicine dilates arteries that supply blood to your legs.
+This medicine also improves circulation by keeping platelets in the blood from sticking together and clotting.

-Cilostazol is used to treat the symptoms of intermittent claudication.
+Pletal is used to treat the symptoms of intermittent claudication.
 This condition causes reduced blood flow to the legs, leading to pain while walking.
-Cilostazol improves your ability to walk longer distances without pain.
+This medicine improves your ability to walk longer distances without pain.

-Do not take cilostazol if you have congestive heart failure.
+Do not take Pletal if you have heart failure of any kind.

-Do not take cilostazol if you have congestive heart failure.
-Cilostazol can make this condition worse.
+You should not take Pletal if you have heart failure of any kind.
+This medicine can make this condition worse.

 Take the medicine at the same time each day.

 It may take up to 12 weeks before your symptoms improve.
 Keep using the medication as directed and tell your doctor if your symptoms do not improve after 3 months of treatment.

 Store at room temperature away from moisture and heat.

 What happens if I miss a dose?